 The Subject Lands provide a strategic opportunity to realize the creation of a complete neighbourhood adjacent to the current urban boundary of Vaughan.
-It is contemplated that the Subject Lands could be development for a range of housing and community uses, specifically long-term care facilities and seniors-oriented housing.
-Furthermore, the owners of the Subject Lands have been contacted by hospice providers expressing interest in the Subject Lands for a hospice facility and would like the opportunity to explore the construction of a hospice facility within the Subject Lands as another family legacy project for the community.
-This range and mix of housing could be provided in the near term on the Subject Lands and would provide much needed supply and choice for residents of Vaughan.
+Approximately 25 hectares of the Subject Land are not encumbered by natural heritage features and as such, it is contemplated that the Subject Lands could be development for a range of housing and community uses, specifically long-term care facilities and seniors-oriented housing.
+Furthermore, the owners of the Subject Lands have been contacted by hospice providers expressing interest in the Subject Lands for a hospice facility and would like the opportunity to explore the construction of a hospice facility within the Subject Lands as another family legacy project, leveraging the family gift of the 500 acres to the community 50 years ago.
+This range and mix of housing could easily be provided in the near term on the Subject Lands.

 Significant environmental features will be identified and protected from development.
-Natural Heritage lands will be ultimately conveyed to the public for long term protection thereby increasing the public's access across the Subject Lands.
-Given the location of these features, there is an opportunity to incorporate the lands into an overall recreation and active transportation network (such as the Vaughan Super Trail) that would enable residents to move through the neighbourhood without the use of automobiles and to travel to existing Vaughan neighbourhoods, including nearby community uses.
+Preliminary analysis estimate that approximately 37.4 hectares of the Subject Lands contain environmental features or associated buffers.
+Should the lands be removed from the Greenbelt Plan area and permitted for development; these natural heritage lands will be conveyed to the public for long term protection and thereby increasing the public's access across the Subject Lands.
+Given the location of natural features, there is an opportunity to incorporate the natural heritage lands into the existing public recreation and active transportation network in the area (such as the Boyd Trail and/or Vaughan Super Trail).
+This would enable residents to move through the neighbourhood without the use of automobiles and to travel to existing Vaughan neighbourhoods, including nearby community uses.